Refrigerator Pickles

 - Asian Style – you can also make pickled carrots and daikon for Banh Mi sandwiches by swapping out some of the vinegar for seasoned rice vinegar.

 Get creative!
-You can't really go wrong with these pickles, just have some fun with it!
+You can’t really go wrong with these pickles, just have some fun with them!

 - It may seem like a lot of salt and sugar in this recipe, but remember, you are not consuming all of that.
 It is just to make the brine that you will not be eating.